CS2613-FA23/explorationactivity2-SubyDoo/Overview.md

 - What purpose does it serve

 Matplotlib is a widely used open-source data visualization and plotting library for python [1].
 It is a python alternative to MATLAB and provides 2D and 3D static, animated, interactive, visualizations including scatter plots, bar charts, histograms, error charts, pie charts, box plots, line graphs, etc. [2][3].
 It provides the foundation to many popular data analysis/visualization libraries such as Pandas and Seaborn [3].
-The versatility of this library allows for very basic and very complex data representation and design, however requiring a lot of code for customizaiton [4].
+The versatility of this library allows for very basic and very complex data representation and design, however requiring a lot of code for customization [4].

  <br />